Our approach to care

-Our approach to care is centred around family values and we place great importance in working with families and friends as part of the caring process.
+Our approach to care is centred around family values and we place great importance on working with families and friends as part of the caring process.

-We aim to make a difference to the lives of each and every one of our residents, by providing the highest level of care and moments of joy, in a way that is personalised to meet individual needs, interests and preferences.
-Our residents have the freedom and flexibility to live the life they choose, with as much or as little support as needed.
+We aim to make a difference to the lives of each and every one of our residents, providing the highest level of care and moments of joy in a way that is personalised to meet individual needs, interests and preferences.
+Our residents have the freedom and flexibility to live the life they choose, with as much or as little support as they need.

 Personalised care plans are shaped around the needs of each individual resident.
 From daily support with routine activities and personal care to round-the-clock assistance and specialist care, our care team provide a sense of support that enables each resident to continue to live a meaningful life.

-The Future Care Group has the mission of becoming a leading Care Homes Group in the UK focused on providing the highest standards of care based on the needs and choice of the individuals, offering an active lifestyle in a warm and comfortable environment for residents and staff while adopting innovative concepts for care.
+The Future Care Group has the mission of becoming a leading Care Homes Group in the UK, focused on providing the highest standards of care based on the needs and choices of the individuals, offering an active lifestyle in a warm and comfortable environment for residents and staff while adopting innovative concepts for care.

 Sue Roberts, Group Head of Quality and Compliance, said: “Providing moments of joy for our residents is at the heart of everything we do, because at The Future Care Group we understand how important it is to work alongside you and understand the person within.
 We are pleased to be working with the Association for Dementia studies on our strategy which is being implemented across all our homes and will have a positive effect on the well-being of all our residents.”